vburenin/firempq/README.md

 Application Options:
       --fmpq-address=                  FireMPQ native protocol. (default: :8222)
       --sqs-address=                   SQS protocol interface for FireMPQ
-      --sns-address=                   NOT IMPLEMENTED: SNS protocol interface for FireMPQ --flush-interval=                Disk synchronization interval in milliseconds (default: 100) --data-dir=                      FireMPQ database location (default: fmpq-data)
+      --flush-interval=                Disk synchronization interval in milliseconds (default: 100) --data-dir=                      FireMPQ database location (default: ./fmpq-data)
-      --update-interval=               Timeout and expiration check period in milliseconds (default: 100) --default-msg-ttl=               Default message TTL for a new queue in milliseconds (default: 3600000) --default-delivery-delay=        Default message delivery delay for a new queue in milliseconds (default: 0) --default-lock-timeout=          Default message lock/visibility timeout for a new queue in milliseconds (default: 60000)
+      --update-interval=               Timeout and expiration check period in milliseconds (default: 100) --msg-ttl=                       Default message TTL for a new queue in milliseconds (default: 345600000) --delivery-delay=                Default message delivery delay for a new queue in milliseconds (default: 0) --lock-timeout=                  Default message lock/visibility timeout for a new queue in milliseconds (default: 60000)
-      --default-pop-count-limit=       Default receive attempts limit per message for a new queue (default: 99) --default-max-queue-size=        Default max number of messages per queue (default: 100000000) --default-wait-timeout=          Default wait timeout to receive a message for a new queue in milliseconds. (default: 0)
+      --pop-count-limit=               Default receive attempts limit per message for a new queue (default: 99) --max-queue-size=                Default max number of messages per queue (default: 100000000) --wait-timeout=                  Default wait timeout to receive a message for a new queue in milliseconds. (default: 0)
       --max-wait-timeout=              Limit receive wait timeout.
 Milliseconds. (default: 20000) --max-receive-batch=             Limit the number of received messages at once. (default: 10) --max-lock-timeout=              Max lock/visibility timeout in milliseconds (default: 43200000) --max-delivery-delay=            Maximum delivery delay in milliseconds. (default: 900000) --max-message-ttl=               Maximum message TTL for the queue.
 In milliseconds (default: 345600000) --max-message-size=              Maximum message size in bytes. (default: 262144) --tune-process-batch=            Batch size to process expired messages and message locks.
-Large number may lead to not desired service timeouts (default: 1000)
+Large number may lead to not desired service timeouts
+                                       (default: 1000)
       --log-level=[debug|info|warning] Log level (default: info)
-      --print-cfg                      Print current config values
+      --log-config                     Print current config values
       --profiler-address=              Enables Go profiler on the defined interface:port

 Help Options:
   -h, --help                           Show this help message

+exit status 255
 ```

 ## Description